-The conventional flue appliance may be converted to discharge the products of combustion at low level.
-For this purpose a special flueless kit and associated ducting is available, allowing the conventional flue to be discarded.
-Detailed instructions for converting the appliance to low level discharge are supplied with the conversion kit.
+The LLD kit converts the 12/14, 15/19, 20/25 and 26/32 conventional flue appliances to discharge the combustion products from the rear of the appliance at low level.

 The flue spigot should be removed from the flue outlet plate by undoing the three retaining screws and the hole blanked off with the plate provided in the kit.